Wildsong/geoserver-compose/README.md

 * GeoServer to serve spatial data in a wide variety of formats
 * GeoWebCache to cache map tiles
+* A web server to serve static content, for example JavaScript apps
 * PostGIS/PostgreSQL to store data
 * pgadmin to administer PostgreSQL

 I used to include nginx in this bundle as a reverse proxy but I removed it because I needed to proxy other dockers too, so now the proxy is separate from geoserver.
-Likewise there is no web server for static content here either.
-In THEORY Tomcat can serve static content but that flies in the face of the Docker approach so don't even think of it!

 I used to activate the management interface on Tomcat but I don't do that anymore.
 Some vestiges remain in Dockerfile.geoserver.